Finnair Logo

 Font and Colors

-The company did not randomly choose blue for the logo.
+The company did not choose blue for the logo at random.
 It expresses the technical perfection of the airliners and the professionalism of pilots and flight attendants.
 It’s no wonder Finnair is considered very punctual.

 The color inspires passengers’ trust.
 It hints at a sober mind and precise following of instructions, which gives confidence in a calm flight.
 And this corresponds completely to reality.
-The company ranks 6th in the ranking of the safest.
+The company ranks 6th in the safest ranking.
 Over the past 50 years, it has had no crashes or emergencies.

 The cool color palette is associated with the coolness of Finland and its blue lakes.
 The blue shades are connected with the sky, conquered by the carrier’s airplanes.